Logulokesh/KinAI-GeoPulse/README.md

 This project enables families to stay connected with actionable insights, such as knowing when a family member arrives home or leaves a designated area, all while prioritizing data sovereignty and privacy.

----

 ## 🌟 Key Features

-- 📍 **Real-Time Location Tracking**: Monitors family members' locations via Traccar-connected devices.
+- 📍 **Real-Time Location Tracking**: Monitors family members' locations via Traccar-connected devices
-- 🏠 **Distance-from-Home Calculation**: Computes distances between current locations and a predefined home coordinate using the Haversine formula.
+- 🏠 **Distance-from-Home Calculation**: Computes distances between current locations and a predefined home coordinate using the Haversine formula
-- 🔔 **Geofencing Alerts**: Tracks entries and exits from predefined zones for safety and awareness.
+- 🔔 **Geofencing Alerts**: Tracks entries and exits from predefined zones for safety and awareness
-- 🔋 **Device Status Monitoring**: Provides device details like battery levels and last update times.
+- 🔋 **Device Status Monitoring**: Provides device details like battery levels and last update times
-- 🔒 **Privacy-First Design**: Local processing with secure API authentication and no cloud dependency.
+- 🔒 **Privacy-First Design**: Local processing with secure API authentication and no cloud dependency
-- 🔗 **KinAI Ecosystem Integration**: Feeds location and geofencing data into the natural language chat hub for contextual responses.
+- 🔗 **KinAI Ecosystem Integration**: Feeds location and geofencing data into the natural language chat hub for contextual responses

 ---